marcobonici/marcobonici.github.io/blog/loo_pit.md

 ![](https://github.com/user-attachments/assets/afbf3240-02d4-4b8a-a192-07f003c0ee35)

-If our solid dark-blue curve stays within the light-blue "cloud" of uniform reference samples, our model's uncertainty statements are broadly consistent with the data.
+I find this plot especially useful for students because it emphasizes that “uniform” does not mean “perfectly flat” at finite sample size.
+Even truly uniform samples fluctuate.
+So the real question is not whether our curve is perfectly flat, but whether it behaves like something plausibly produced by a uniform sample of the same size.

-## 9. Quantifying Uniformity: The Kolmogorov-Smirnov Test
+## 12. A numerical complement: the KS test

-Visual inspection is often the most intuitive diagnostic, but we can also quantify the departure from uniformity using a statistical test.
-The **Kolmogorov-Smirnov (KS) test** is a standard choice for this purpose.
+Visual diagnostics are often the most informative, but it is also natural to ask for a numerical summary of departure from uniformity.

-The null hypothesis ($H_0$) is that the LOO-PIT values are drawn from a $\text{Uniform}(0, 1)$ distribution.
-A small p-value (typically $< 0.05$) suggests that the observed values are inconsistent with perfect calibration, indicating that the model may be over-confident or under-confident.
+A standard choice is the **Kolmogorov-Smirnov test**.
+Its null hypothesis is that the LOO-PIT values are drawn from a $\mathrm{Uniform}(0,1)$ distribution.

 ```julia
 using HypothesisTests